Green economy: Green energy issues

 Green economies require a transition to green energy generation based on renewable energy to replace fossil fuels as well as energy conservation and efficient energy use.
 Renewables, like solar energy and wind energy, may eliminate the use of fossil fuels for electricity by 2035 and replace fossil fuel usage altogether by 2050.

 The market failure to respond to environmental protection and climate protection needs can be attributed to high external costs and high initial costs for research, development, and marketing of green energy sources and green products.
-The green economy may need government subsidies as market incentives to motivate firms to invest and produce green products and services.
-The German Renewable Energy Act, legislations of many other member states of the European Union and the American Recovery and Reinvestment Act of 2009, all provide such market incentives.
+The U.S. Department of Energy invested more than $31 billion in clean-energy projects under the American Recovery and Reinvestment Act of 2009, including smart-grid, alternative-fuel-vehicle, energy-efficiency, and carbon-capture programs.
 However, other experts argue that green strategies can be highly profitable for corporations that understand the business case for sustainability and can market green products and services beyond the traditional green consumer.

 In the United States, it seemed as though the nuclear industry was coming to an end by the mid-1990s.
 Until 2013, there had been no new nuclear power facilities built since 1977.
 One reason was due to the economic reliance on fossil fuel-based energy sources.
 Additionally, there was a public fear of nuclear energy due to the Three Mile Island accident and the Chernobyl disaster.
 The Bush administration passed the 2005 Energy Bill that granted the nuclear industry around 10 million dollars to encourage research and development efforts.
 With the increasing threat of climate change, nuclear energy has been highlighted as an option to work to decarbonize the atmosphere and reverse climate change.
 Nuclear power forces environmentalists and citizens around the world to weigh the pro and cons of using nuclear power as a renewable energy source.
 The controversial nature of nuclear power has the potential to split the green economy movement into two branches— anti-nuclear and pro-nuclear.